Albano Neves e Sousa: Life in Angola

 At a young age, he returned to Angola with his family, settling in Andulo in the province of Bié.
 He was sent to Luanda to attend high school, where he discovered his talent for painting.

 At the age of 15, Sousa held his first exhibition in Andulo in 1936, featuring watercolors, drawings, and caricatures.
 He spent most of his life in Angola, traveling extensively around the country, producing drawings and paintings inspired by its landscapes, people, and wildlife.
 In 1937, he held his first solo exhibition in Luanda.

 Sousa's career took a significant turn when he joined the ethnographic studies mission at the Museum of Angola while living in Luanda.
 This experience allowed him to explore Angola's diverse landscapes and cultures, influencing his artistic works.

 In 1943, Sousa received a scholarship from the Luanda city council to study Fine Arts in Porto, Portugal.
 During this period, he collaborated with various art groups and won several awards.

 Returning to Luanda in 1952, Sousa faced criticism from cultural media for his early exhibitions, which were seen as imitative of cubism.
 Nevertheless, he continued to evolve as an artist and gained recognition both locally and internationally.
 His career involved numerous exhibitions and travels to countries such as South Africa, Yugoslavia, Belgium, Brazil, Spain, Mozambique, Portugal, and more.

-About 1955, "n'golo dance" was first documented when Neves e Sousa visited Mucope, in Cunene Province.
+Around 1955, Neves e Sousa documented the n'golo dance during a visit to Mucope, in Cunene Province.

-In 1965, Albano Neves e Sousa, visited Mestre Pastinha's academy in Salvador, Brazil.
-He informed them of a dance in Angola similar to capoeira, called n'golo.
-After watching capoeira Angola at Pastinha's academy, he asserted that "N’golo is capoeira".
-His testimony challenged the popular belief at the time that capoeira originated in Brazil, and highlighted the n'golo as an ancestral form of capoeira.
+In 1965, Albano Neves e Sousa visited the academy of Mestre Pastinha in Salvador, Brazil.
+During the visit, he informed practitioners about an Angolan dance similar to capoeira, known as n'golo.
+After observing capoeira Angola at Pastinha's academy, he reportedly stated that "N’golo is capoeira".
+His testimony contributed to discussions about possible historical connections between n'golo and capoeira, and was cited by some researchers in debates about African influences on the development of capoeira.

 Upon returning to Angola in 1966, Neves e Sousa organized an exhibition titled "Da minha África e do Brasil que eu vi" (From My Africa and the Brazil I Saw), highlighting cultural similarities between African and Afro-Brazilian expressions.